social-media-ethics-automation/book/book_contents/ch05_history/07_reflections.md

 # Reflection Activities

+- What are the different things that you think attracts users to social media platforms?

 - Pick a social media platform (current or defunct) and learn something about it (history, users, famous incidents, etc.).
 [Here](https://en.wikipedia.org/wiki/List_of_social_networking_services) is a list to start with.